• Skip to primary navigation

 Coconut-Almond Frosting

-• Combined butter, sugar, evaporated milk and eggs* in a saucepan.
+• Combine butter, sugar, evaporated milk and eggs* in a saucepan.
 Cook over medium heat, stirring constantly, for about 12 minutes or until thickened.
 Add vanilla, coconut and almonds.
 Cool to room temperature before frosting cake.

 Video